jnjorstad/Charity-Funding-Predictor/README.md

 Created a binary classifier that can predict whether applicants will be successful in their ventures if funded by Alphabet Soup

 # Methods Used
-Preprocess data with StandardScaler, Encode categorical variables with pd.get_dummies(), Design a network with TensorFlow
+Preprocess data with StandardScaler, Encode categorical variables with pd.get_dummies(), Design a network and optimize data with TensorFlow

 # Technologies
 Jupyter Notebook